-One of the most common questions we get here at Bob’s Watches is “How often should I be servicing my Rolex?”.
+One of the most common questions we get here at Bob’s Watches is “How often should I be servicing my Rolex?”
 To answer this question, we wanted to make sure that we covered every aspect so we brought in our crew of expert watchmakers to help put together this quick guide.
-This quick guide will help you learn more about servicing your Rolex timepiece.
+Regardless of whether you have a Rolex Daytona, Submariner, GMT-Master, or even a Cellini, this quick guide will help you learn more about servicing your Rolex timepiece.

 How Often Should You Clean Your Rolex

 How To Have Your Rolex Serviced

 When discussing a Rolex there are three main categories that most timepieces fall under.
 New, Over 7 years old, and vintage.
 Depending on which of the following your watch falls under you will want to take appropriate action.
 Of course, you can service your watch much more often if you prefer, but we are just recommending this below at a minimum.

 1. New Watches – Under 7 years old.
 No service is normally necessary unless the watch has been damaged or is operating very poorly.